KatherineMossDeveloper/The-Georgia-Project/README.md

 Here is the research paper.
 Salami, H., McDonald, M. A., Bommarius, A. S., Rousseau, R. W., & Grover, M. A. (2021).
 [In Situ Imaging Combined with Deep Learning for Crystallization Process Monitoring: Application to Cephalexin Production](https://doi.org/10.1021/acs.oprd.1c00136). *Organic Process Research & Development, 25*(7), 1670–1679.

-Here is the Georgia Project's documentation.
+Here is the Georgia Project's detailed documentation.
 [Go to the main doc file](docs/maindoc.md)

 ## Model comparison.